stevenireeves/GP_upsamp/README.md

 The make system builds on Linux and MacOS, and requires "Lapacke", the C++ extension of the Linear Algebra Package LAPACK.
 You may need to alter the Makefile so that the linker will find this package.

+Additionally, there is the option to use multi-threading in this application.
+To generate multi-threaded capable library, type:

+make USE_OMP=T -j2